dmcg/dmcg.github.io/_posts/2019-05-25-press-to-test-part-3.md

 layout: post
 ---

 This is Part 3 in a series documenting my experiences learning Android development in Kotlin.
+The code is available to follow along on [GitHub](https://github.com/dmcg/PressToTest).

 In [Part 1](press-to-test-part-1.html) I got a simple UI toy up and running, with tests running via [Espresso](https://developer.android.com/training/testing/espresso) in an emulator.